 Marvel Rumored To Be Introducing A Fan Favorite Version Of Hulk

-Tatiana Maslany’s Jennifer Walters is widely expected to become the franchise’s next premiere green rage monster given that the casting call for the show touted future Avengers membership, but there’s no logical reason why Amadeus Cho couldn’t make his presence felt further down the line.
-There’s been plenty of rumors about multiple versions of the Hulk being introduced on both the big and small screens, but as always it’s best to wait for further details before getting too hyped at the prospect.
+Of course, Tatiana Maslany’s Jennifer Walters is widely expected to become the franchise’s next premiere green rage monster given that the casting call for the show touted future Avengers membership, but there’s no logical reason why Amadeus Cho couldn’t make his presence felt further down the line.
+There’ve been plenty of rumors about multiple versions of the Hulk being introduced on both the big and small screens, but as always, it’s best to wait for further details before getting too hyped at the prospect.

 Source: Giant Freakin Robot